ColleagueRiley/OpenGL-Context-Creation/README.md

 		}
 ```

-Then RGFW fills in the optional arguments

-I'm going to split this up between each platform again.

 RGFW defines variables that can be changed by the user to fill in these arguments.

 ```c
 i32 RGFW_STENCIL = 0, RGFW_SAMPLES = 0, RGFW_STEREO = GL_FALSE, RGFW_AUX_BUFFERS = 0, RGFW_DOUBLE_BUFFER = 1;
 ```

+I'm going to split the arguments up between each platform.

 ```c
 linux: